hiddenswitch/Spellsource/www/contribute.md

 Spellsource welcomes custom cards from the community.
 Almost all contributions are accepted, but they tend to be accepted at different speeds depending on a few characteristics of the contribution.
 The better the **engineering** and the better the **gameplay quality**, the more likely your cards will be available in the public servers sooner rather than later.

+The long term goal of accepting contributions from the community is to make an **innovative and original game**.
+This means new, fresh-feeling mechanics and original flavor.
+This document uses these guidelines to encourage the things experienced game designers do to find innovative and fresh gameplay.

 With regards to **engineering**, maintainers prioritize content based on its engineering quality in this order:

  1. Fully coded in JSON, passing tests, tests for specific cards and placed in a Pull Request.